7,070,000 pageviews

 Prison Health Care

 In 2011, 44 of California's highest paid employees worked in the prison health care system.
-A psychiatrist who worked at the Salinas Valley State Prison made $803,271 in 2012.
-A prison doctor in northern California made, in 2011, a base salary of $239,572 plus $169,548 in overtime for working nights and weekends.
+A psychiatrist who worked at the Salinas Valley State Prison, in 2012, made $803,270.
+A prison doctor in northern California in 2011 had a base salary of $239,572 plus $169,548 in overtime for working nights and weekends.
 A registered nurse at the High Desert State Prison pulled down $246,000 that year.
 In bankrupt California, when it came to health care, nothing was too good for the state's 124,700 state prison inmates.
 (These prison health care expenses didn't include the tens of thousands of county jail prisoners throughout the state.)

-Since 2006, heroin addicted inmates at Albuquerque's Metropolitan Detention Center, New Mexico's largest jail, have been treated with methadone to ease the trauma of withdrawal.
-Warden Ramon Rustin, in November 2012, announced that the $10,000-a-month program was too expensive, that the taxpayers of his county simply couldn't afford this in-jail drug treatment measure.
+Beginning in 2006, heroin addicted inmates at Albuquerque's Metropolitan Detention Center, New Mexico's largest jail were treated with methadone to ease the trauma of withdrawal.
+Warden Ramon Rustin, in November 2012, announced that the $10,000-a-month program was too expensive, that county taxpayers couldn't afford this in-jail drug treatment measure.
 Rustin, the former warden of the Allegheny County Jail in Pittsburgh, Pennsylvania with 32 years experience in the corrections field, said he didn't believe the costly program helped drug-addicted inmates stay out of jail once they were released.

 In the United States, when it comes to health care, crime pays and at the expense of law obeying tax payers.